Basquiat tops Warhol after painting sells for $111 million

 The sale of the picture at Sotheby's in New York puts it in an elite club: only 10 other works have sold for more than $100 million.

 Painted by Basquiat in 1982, "Untitled" has now fetched the sixth highest price ever for a work of fine art.
-The Sothey's catalogue describes it as a "raw, uncensored, and fiercely magnificent."
+The Sotheby's catalogue describes it as a "raw, uncensored, and fiercely magnificent."

 Related: 'Pink Star' diamond sells for record $71 million at auction